 Outputs

 The tool outputs a layer where the features are the input features or the aggregation cells or polygons containing at least one point.
 The layer contains the results of the hot spot analysis.
-It includes a field for the p-value, z-score, confidence level bin, statistical significance, and the number of neighbors used in the analysis.
+It includes fields for the p-value, z-score, confidence level bin, statistical significance, and the number of neighbors used in the analysis.

 Licensing requirements